owen-d/scatterbrain/README.md

 [![Version](https://img.shields.io/badge/version-0.1.0-blue)](https://github.com/owen-d/scatterbrain)
 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)

-Scatterbrain is designed to help you break down complex problems into manageable, hierarchical tasks.
+Scatterbrain keeps an AI Agent on task, so you don't have to.
+It does this by treating the AI to act as a planner and implementer, in alternating fashion.
+This helps the AI break down complex problems into manageable, hierarchical tasks and more importantly, keeps it on track.
 Its primary strength lies in its **Model Context Protocol (MCP) server**, which seamlessly integrates with AI assistants like Claude and Cursor, enabling intelligent task management and planning workflows.

 ## 🚀 Quick Start (MCP Server)